hodyroff/scs-training/registry/registry.md

     environments that pull images continuously
 - Scalability and Load Distribution
-  - HA setups allow to scale Harbor horizontally, distributing load across multiple instances of the API, jobservice, or registry components
+  - HA setups allow to scale Harbor horizontally, distributing load across multiple instances of the API, job-service, or registry components
 - This leads to faster response times and a more resilient service under heavy usage (e.g., during large image pushes or massive cluster rollouts)
 - Harbor HA architecture